150 year old miners cottage with the path up Snowdon starting close by and a great pub nearby.

 Chapel house in welsh, stands in its own grounds in a dramatic location looking out over Mt Snowdon, the highest mountain in England and Wales.
 It lies in a small village with a pub nearby serving great food and real ales.
 A restored steam railway (Welsh Highland) runs through the village.
 The house which sleeps 9 was built in 1895 originally alongside the chapel(now demolished) for what was a thriving slate quarrying area.Its three foot thick stone walls were built to keep out the weather as it stands 600ft above sea level.
 It was refurbished and extended in recent years to a high standard.
 There is plenty of space inside and out with two sitting rooms as well as a separate dining room.
 Two bathrooms and two separate toilets mean there is no queuing in the morning.
-It is warm and cosy whatever time of the year you choose with heating in all rooms, two wood burning stoves and an Aga type cooker which heats the water.
+It is warm and cosy whatever time of the year you choose with central heating in all rooms, two wood burning stoves and an Aga type cooker which heats the water.

 There is a lovely sheltered garden with a south facing terrace which is ideal for barbecues and a relaxing glass of wine whilst watching our many visiting birds.
 Plenty of parking is available alongside the house.
 Of course we have Broadband with free WiFi which is now much quicker now fibre has arrived in the village.
 A landline is there as well as mobile signals in the village are patchy.